 If you haven’t heard it lately, we are proud of you.
 Not only are you living in South Korea, thousands of miles away from home, but you are also self-employed!
-Both are no small feats, and it is more than worthy of a pat on your own back.
+Both are no small feats, and it is more than worthy of a pat on the back.

 By now, you are familiar with South Korea’s regulations for the self-employed that require local filing but don’t forget about your American tax return.

 3 Important Things to Know for those Self-Employed in South Korea:

 - Anyone who earns $400 or more per year from self-employment should be filing US Taxes from Korea.